Serbia and Montenegro in the Eurovision Song Contest 2005

-Serbia and Montenegro was represented at the Eurovision Song Contest 2005 with the song "Zauvijek moja" (Заувијек моја), composed by Slaven Knezović, with lyrics by written by Milan Perić, and performed by the band No Name.
+Serbia and Montenegro was represented at the Eurovision Song Contest 2005 with the song "Zauvijek moja", composed by Slaven Knezović, with lyrics by written by Milan Perić, and performed by the band No Name.
 The Serbian-Montenegrin participant broadcaster, Udruženje javnih radija i televizija (UJRT), organised the national final Evropesma-Europjesma 2005 in order to select its entry for the contest.
 Serbian Radio-televizija Srbije (RTS) and Montenegrin Radio-televizija Crne Gore (RTCG) each submitted twelve entries from their respective selections Beovizija 2005 and Montevizija 2005 with twenty-four entries in total competing in the national final on 4 March 2005.
 "Zauvijek moja" performed by No Name was selected as the winner following the combination of votes from an eight-member jury panel and a public televote.

 As one of ten highest placed finishers in the contest Serbia and Montenegro directly qualified to compete in the final of the Eurovision Song Contest which took place on 21 May 2005.
 Performing in position 12, Serbia and Montenegro placed seventh out of the 24 participating countries with 137 points.